The Ultimate Guide To Heirloom Tomatoes: Everything You Need To Know

 1. You only need a few tomatoes to save seeds.
 If you have multiple varieties, you need a few of each type.
 Wash all of the tomatoes and cut it in half across the middle.
 Squeeze the tomato seeds and juice into a labeled container.
 Typically, you want to fill the containers half way.
 I put them in an area with direct sun, but where I would smell the odor.

 2. Watch the containers.
 Within three to five days, you will notice a whitish colored mold partially covering the top of the seed mixture.
-Sometimes, you need to add water to keep the seeds afloat.
+Sometimes, you need to have frequent watering to keep the seeds afloat.
 With a spoon, gently scrape off the mold.
 You have to be careful and gentle, so you don’t remove the seeds.

 3. Fill the container with water and stir.
 The good seeds will sink to the bottom.